Hangovers can occur at any time of day, but are usually more common in the morning directly after a night of heavy drinking.

 Bloodshot eyes are one of the most visible symptoms of a hangover.

-The signs and symptoms of a hangover generally start to occur when the drinker's blood alcohol drops considerably.
+The signs and symptoms of a hangover generally start to occur when the blood alcohol drops considerably.

 Typically, this happens in the morning after a night of high alcohol consumption, and may include: